-For example, if you apply to Unilever’s summer programme you’ll need to fill out an application form, do a telephone interview and attend a half-day selection day.
+For example, if you apply to Unilever’s summer programme you’ll need to fill out an online application, complete a video interview and attend a half-day selection day.
 For the financial management option, there’s also an online assessment.
 If you apply to the graduate scheme, you’ll be invited to complete an online application and a profile assessment – a series of online games.
 The next stage is recording a digital interview, followed by a discovery centre day.

 You should also check to see if a consumer goods employer you are interested in is going to be visiting your university campus.
 These events usually take place in the autumn.

 Some employers run online initiatives or competitions as a way of making contact with talented graduates.
-For example, L’Oréal’s Brandstorm is a well-established online business game that has now evolved into a way of enabling students to develop innovative projects, with regional finalists invited to pitch their projects at an innovation fair in Paris.
+For example, L’Oréal’s Brandstorm is a well-established online business game that has now evolved into a way of enabling students to develop innovative projects.

 What is the recruitment process for a FMCG graduate scheme?